vallezw/Image-Uploader/README.md

 #### Setting it up
 In order to host the project you will need to create a docker-compose file, docker-compose files are combining multiple docker images to interact with each other.

-The file needs to be called `docker-compose.yml` paste the following code in the file or just download the [file](https://github.com/vallezw/Image-Uploader/blob/master/docker-compose.yml) from the repo.
+The file needs to be called `docker-compose.yml` paste the following code in the file.

 Insert in `docker-compose.yml`:
 ```yml